scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 **Control Plane PKI (CP-PKI)**: It is the Public Key Infrastructure upon which SCION's Control Plane relies for the authentication of messages.
 It is a set of policies, roles, and procedures that are used to manage Trust Root Configurations (TRCs) and certificates.

+**Authoritative AS**: Authoritative ASes are those ASes in an ISD that always have the latest TRC of the ISD.
+As a consequence, Authoritative ASes also start the announcement of a TRC update.

 **SCION Autonomous System (AS)**: A SCION Autonomous System is a network under a common administrative control.
 For example, the network of a SCION service provider, company, or university can constitute an AS.
 While functionally similar to a BGP AS, a SCION AS operates within an Isolation Domain (ISD), utilizes a different address scheme, and serves as a locator in the addressing of end hosts.
 References to ASes throughout this document refer to SCION ASes.

-**Isolation Domain (ISD)**: SCION ASes are organized into logical groups called Isolation Domains or ISDs.
-Each ISD consists of ASes that span an area with a uniform trust environment (e.g. a common jurisdiction).

-**Core AS**: Each Isolation Domain (ISD) is administered by a set of distinguished SCION Autonomous Systems (ASes) called Core ASes, which are responsible for initiating the path discovery and path construction process (called "beaconing" in SCION).
-Each ISD has at least one Core AS.

-**Trust Root Configuration (TRC)**: A Trust Root Configuration or TRC is a signed collection of certificates pertaining to an Isolation Domain (ISD).
-TRCs also contain ISD-specific policies.

-**Authoritative AS**: Authoritative ASes are those ASes in an ISD that always have the latest TRCs of the ISD.
-As a consequence, Authoritative ASes also start the announcement of a TRC update.

 **Base TRC**: A base TRC is a Trust Root Configuration (TRC) that other parties trust axiomatically.
 In other words, trust for a base TRC is assumed, not derived from another cryptographic object.
 ISD operators create and sign a base TRC when the ISD is established.
 A base TRC is either the first TRC of the ISD or the result of a trust reset.

+**Core AS**: Each Isolation Domain (ISD) is administered by a set of distinguished SCION Autonomous Systems (ASes) called Core ASes, which are responsible for initiating the path discovery and path construction process (called "beaconing" in SCION).
+Each ISD has at least one Core AS.

+**Grace Period**: The grace period is an interval during which the previous version of a Trust Root Configuration (TRC) is still considered active after a new version has been published.

+**Isolation Domain (ISD)**: SCION ASes are organized into logical groups called Isolation Domains or ISDs.
+Each ISD consists of ASes that span an area with a uniform trust environment (e.g. a common jurisdiction).

 **TRC Signing Ceremony**: The ceremony during which the very first base TRC of an ISD, called the initial TRC, is signed.
 The initial TRC is a special case of the base TRC where the number of the ISD is assigned.

 **TRC Update**: A *regular* TRC update is a periodic re-issuance of the TRC where the entities and policies listed in the TRC remain unchanged.
 A *sensitive* TRC update is an update that modifies critical aspects of the TRC, such as the set of Core ASes.
 In both cases, the base TRC remains unchanged.

+**Trust Reset**: A trust reset is the action of announcing a new base TRC for an existing ISD, to mitigate a compromised TRC.

+**Trust Root Configuration (TRC)**: A Trust Root Configuration or TRC is a signed collection of certificates pertaining to an Isolation Domain (ISD).
+TRCs also contain ISD-specific policies.

 **Voting ASes**: Those ASes within an ISD that may sign TRC updates.
 The process of appending a signature to a new TRC is called "casting a vote".

 **Voting Quorum**: The voting quorum is a Trust Root Configuration (TRC) field that indicates the number of votes (signatures) needed on a successor TRC for it to be verifiable.
-A voting quorum greater than one will thus prevent a single entity from creating a malicious TRC update.

-**Grace Period**: The grace period is an interval during which the previous version of a Trust Root Configuration (TRC) is still considered active after a new version has been published.

-**Trust Reset**: A trust reset is the action of announcing a new base TRC for an existing ISD, to mitigate a compromised TRC.

 ## Conventions and Definitions